rhKashif/SteamPulse/README.md

 #### Important note

 The review pipeline includes file `nltk_download.py` which has the installation of resources from nltk library.
 It is important to note that the file needs to be run before the `pipeline.py` file or before separately running `sentiment.py` file.
-The script is added to the Dockerfile which means this step osn't necessary if running the script with a Dockerfile.
+The script is added to the Dockerfile which means this step isn't necessary if running the script with a Dockerfile.

 ### Database Integration